Elohim2598/ai_chatbot/README.md

 # AI Chatbot

 Welcome to the AI Chatbot project!
-This project aims to build an intelligent chatbot using state-of-the-art natural language processing techniques.
-The bot can understand and respond to user inputs in a conversational manner.
+This project aims to build a bot that can understand and respond to user inputs in a conversational manner.

 ## Installation